MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 *  Production files (deployed files that are on the web server after compiling and bundling the source files).

 Status:
-*  This checkbox is present in Microsoft Edge Canary v107.
+*  This checkbox is present in Microsoft Edge Canary 107.
-*  This checkbox is present in Microsoft Edge Stable v105.
+*  This checkbox is present in Microsoft Edge Stable 105.

 <!-- ====================================================================== -->
 ## Hide ignore-listed code in sources tree view

-_new as of v106_
+_new as of Microsoft Edge 106_

 Whether to hide or display code that's in the ignore list, in the **Sources** tool's tree view, such as the **Page** tab.

 Status:
-*  This checkbox is present in Microsoft Edge Canary v107.
+*  This checkbox is present in Microsoft Edge Canary 107.
-*  This checkbox is not present in Microsoft Edge Stable v105.
+*  This checkbox is not present in Microsoft Edge Stable 105.

 <!-- ====================================================================== -->
 ## Highlight important DOM properties in the Object Properties viewer

-_new as of v105_
+_new as of Microsoft Edge 105_

 Selecting this checkbox causes important DOM properties to be highlighted in the **Properties** tab in tools such as the **Elements** tool, for the DOM tree element that's currently selected.
 This new experiment makes major properties easier to see.
 Some properties appear in bold, and others appear in bold and have a star icon next to them.